 FOR THE CAULIFLOWER

-- 1 head cauliflower broken into florets (550g approx.)
+- 1 (550 g) whole head of cauliflower, broken into florets

 - 4 tablespoons olive oil